bsubercaseaux/PackingChromaticTacas/README.md

-# The Packing Chromatic Number of the Infinite Square Grid is 15", accepted at TACAS'2023.
+# The Packing Chromatic Number of the Infinite Square Grid is 15.
+(TACAS'2023)

+by Bernardo Subercaseaux and Marijn J. H. Heule.

+---

+### Required software

+### Instructions